-The international community needs to remain focused on reforms that strengthen confidence in the resilience of national and global financial systems.
-FSB members aim to lead by example through their own implementation of the international standards.
+All G20 members should remain focused on reforms that strengthen confidence in the resilience of national and global financial systems and should lead by example through their own implementation of the international standards.

-The completion and full, timely and consistent implementation of reforms will not only build more resilient national systems but also, by building confidence in each other's commitments, support a more effective and open system.
+The G20 support for completion and full, timely and consistent implementation of reforms will not only build more resilient national systems but also, by building confidence in each other's commitments, support a more effective and open system.
 The result will be a resilient global financial system that serves an increasingly global real economy throughout the economic cycle, including the inevitable economic shocks.
-That system will best support the ultimate objective of strong, sustainable and balanced economic growth and job creation.
+That system will best support the G20's ultimate objective of strong, sustainable and balanced economic growth and job creation.